mondoohq/docs/docs/platform/infra/saas/ms365/ms365-auto.md

 ## Renew application certificate

-The application certificate, that was created as part of adding the Microsoft 365 integration, only has a limited lifetime (by default 1 year).
-When this certificate has expired the integration will no longer function.
+The application certificate created as part of adding the Microsoft 365 integration has a limited lifetime (by default 1 year).
+When this certificate expires the integration will no longer function.
 Renewing the application certificate can be done from the Azure CLI:

 1. Navigate to the app registration you created for Mondoo as part of the integration.
 Copy the application ID for the next steps.